Code-Institute-Submissions/issuetracker/README.md

 displayed to populate data for purchase orders.

 ## DESCRIPTION OF FUNCTIONS IN PYTHON
+ - The views.py file render the content html pages.
+I used also to read record from a database, filter them and send to specific template.
 ### ticket (views.py)
  - Piece of code:
    ```